Theoretical analysis of the randomized subspace regularized Newton method for non-convex optimization: Introduction

 The rest of this paper is organized as follows.
-After reviewing gradient-based randomized subspace algorithms and introducing properties of random projections in Section~\ref{sec:preliminaries}, we introduce our random subspace Newton method for non-convex functions in~Section \ref{sec:RSRNM_algorithm}.
-In Section~\ref{sec:RSRNM_global}, we prove global convergence properties for our method.
-In Section~\ref{sec:local1}, we prove that our method can achieve linear convergence locally and that this is the best possible rate we can achieve.
-Finally, in Section~\ref{sec:num}, we perform some numerical experiments and in Section~\ref{sec:conclusions} we conclude the paper.
+After reviewing gradient-based randomized subspace algorithms and introducing properties of random projections in \Cref{sec:preliminaries}, we introduce our random subspace Newton method for non-convex functions in~\Cref{sec:RSRNM_algorithm}.
+In~\Cref{sec:RSRNM_global}, we prove global convergence properties for our method. {In~\Cref{sec:local1}, we investigate local linear convergence as well as local super-linear convergence.
+Finally, in~\Cref{sec:num}, we show some numerical examples to illustrate the theoretical properties derived in the paper}.
+In~\Cref{sec:conclusions} we conclude the paper.